The Goals of Shareholder Wealth Maximization

 Who owns a corporation?
 Shareholders do.
 These are the individuals, businesses, and institutions that have an ownership interest in a company after purchasing shares of that company's stock.
 Even if your business is a one-person shop, you are the shareholder because of your invested interest in your company.
 Because shareholders own the firm, they are entitled to the profits of the firm.

 Shareholder wealth is the appropriate goal of a business firm in a capitalist society.
 In a capitalist society, there is private ownership of goods and services by individuals.
 Those individuals own the means of production to make money.
 The profits from the businesses in the economy accrue to the individuals.

-When business managers try to maximize the wealth of their firm, they are actually trying to increase their stock price.
-As the stock price increases, the individual who holds the stock wealth increases.
-As the stock price goes up, the value of the firm increases and the net worth of the individual who owns the stock increases.
+When business managers try to maximize the wealth of their firm, they are actually trying to increase the company's stock price.
+As the stock price increases, the value of the firm increases, as well as the shareholders' wealth.

 The Managers of the Firm

 People often think that the managers of a firm are the owners.
 In the case of a small business or partnership, that might be true (e.g., one owner who also the manager).
 In a larger business, there may be many levels of management and staff, and they do not necessarily own the firm.
 Aside from their salaries and benefits, do they profit from the business?
 Only if they own shares of stock in the company.
 When employees are also shareholders, they tend to have a greater sense of responsibility to the firm.

 Consequently, many companies encourage employees to become shareholders.
 In fact, some businesses offer shares of stock to their employees at a discount through an Employee Stock Purchase Plan (ESPP).